geavenx/memo/docs/usage.md

 ### Intelligent Context Analysis

-Commy V2 provides intelligent context to the AI models:
+Memo provides intelligent context to the AI models:

 - **Commit History Analysis**: Learns from your repository's commit patterns
 - **Multi-file Analysis**: Understands the scope of changes across multiple files